adamsilver/fdpb/01-a-registration-form.md

 }
 ```

-However, it's not easy to tell between a pressed and unpressed button.
-Relying on styling alone to convey meaning isn't ideal.
-And this solution depends on ARIA.
+One problem with this approach is that it's not easy for sighted users to tell the difference between the pressed and unpressed button through styling alone.

 ### Microcopy